30 Tips to Improve your CV

 - Stick to a basic format – personal details, academic background, work experience, professional/industry qualifications, other interests.

-- Be specific – outline specific duties, responsibilities or experiences you’ve had (use our skills assessment template to help).
+- Be specific – outline specific duties, responsibilities or experiences you’ve had (use our skills assessment tools to help).
 You can’t assume that an employer in a new industry knows what your old job involved, you’ve really got to spell out the similarities.
-Also be sure to use their language when tailoring your CV – if they ask for a certain skill in a job advert then make sure you use their phrase when discussing the skill, you may think a different phrase means exactly the same thing… they might not.
+Also be sure to use their language when tailoring your CV – if they ask for a certain skill in a job advert then make sure you use their phrase when discussing the skill.
+You may think a different phrase means exactly the same thing… they might not.

-- Keep it relevant – in terms of jobs, they should all be listed, but if there really are a limited number of transferable skills (are you sure you’ve considered everything?) then keep it brief and leave yourself the room to expand in other areas.
+- Keep it relevant – in terms of jobs, there should be a continuous list, but if there really are a limited number of transferable skills (are you sure you’ve considered everything?) then keep it brief and leave yourself the room to expand in other areas.

-- Jargon & Abbreviations – you’ve got to remember you’re changing industries, don’t use too much jargon or the message might get lost.
+- Jargon & Abbreviations – you’ve got to remember you are changing industries, don’t use too much jargon from your old career or the message might get lost.

 - Don’t just list your jobs – list responsibilities, measurable successes, targets you met and key achievements.
-If possible, keep note for interviews as to how this is transferrable to the new job and industry you’re applying for.
+If possible, keep a note for interviews as to how these are transferable to the specific new job you’re applying for.